 Lady Elizabeth Bowes-Lyon

 Prior to their divorce, Wallis Simpson's wedding to the Duke of Windsor at the Château de Candé in France in 1937 was filled with florals.
-Though the bride is not seen carrying a bouquet in her wedding photos, the ceremony featured some stunning floral arrangements, which were designed and created by Constance Fry as a gift to Wallis.
+Though the bride is not seen carrying a bouquet in her wedding photos, the ceremony featured stunning floral arrangements, which were designed and created by Constance Fry as a gift to Wallis.

 Queen Elizabeth's 1947 nuptials to Prince Philip were lavish, but like any other wedding, not everything went according to plan.
 According to The Telegraph, the Queen's orchid-filled bouquet was misplaced right before the wedding.
 Despite being personally delivered to Buckingham Palace, the bouquet went missing sometime between the newlyweds' return to the palace and the wedding breakfast.
 Thus, the Queen was left empty-handed for her wedding photos.

 Grace Kelly's 1956 nuptials to Prince Rainier III of Monaco featured a bouquet as stunning as her iconic wedding dress.
-The Princess of Monaco carried a small bouquet made of Lilies of the Valley and a small Bible for her walk down the aisle.
+The Princess of Monaco carried a small bouquet made of lily of the valley and a small Bible for her walk down the aisle.
 The Bible was given to the bride as a gift and covered in silk faille from the MGM wardrobe department and featured a lace appliqué overlay, embellished with seed pearls.

 Princess Beatrix of the Netherlands

-Princess Margrethe of Denmark
+Queen Margrethe of Denmark

 Queen Rania of Jordan